Here we take a look at ten bold design moves for a modern bathroom that stands out from the rest.

-Color meets texture for this wacky bathroom in Arizona: shocking magenta ceilings, floors, and walls are paired with a vanity fabricated from sanded and sealed oriented strand board (OSB), a waste material typically used in framing.
+The Trzebiatowskis’ bathroom retains the spirit of Arizona heat with its shocking magenta ceilings, floors, and walls.
+The vanity is anything but—opting for art instead of a mounted mirror—and is made from sanded and sealed oriented strand board (OSB), a waste material typically used in framing.

-Go dark, even black, in a bathroom to contrast an all-white apartment like this one in Paris.
-To create a sense of visual connection from the loo to the rest of the 635-square-foot apartment, the architects set a colored window between the two rooms.
+To create a sense of visual connection, Vinciguerra and Santiard set a colored window between the two rooms.
 They spent days making sure that the green transparency would meld nicely with the shade of green on the kitchen shelves.